|

 will be attending and what their level of quiz skill is.

-types of quizzes you roughly know who is likely to attend.
-At
+other types of quizzes you roughly know who is likely to attend.

-a pub quiz it will normally be the regulars and quiz teams who
+At a pub quiz it will normally be the regulars and quiz teams

-do the "local circuit".
-With work quizzes you will know
+who do the "local circuit".
+With work quizzes you will

-who the people are and their level of general knowledge.
-The uncertainty
+know who the people are and their level of general knowledge.

-of who will be at a charity quiz night makes it difficult to judge
+The uncertainty of who will be at a charity quiz night makes it

 Make the questions